makerbox/halo/README.md

 # LAUNCHCORE
-WordPress development framework for Five By Five Global based on WP Distillery which is based on Scotch Box
+WordPress development framework for Five By Five Global

-Version 2.0.0
+Version 3.0.0
-191125
+200202
-(using fbf/lc2 box)
+(using Local for local development)

 ## Features
 - WordPress